Daniel-Shkly/Machine-Learning-Final/README.md

 ### 1
 Download the Project notebook, models.py, the dataset linked above, and lightning_logs.
 Make sure they're all saved in the same folder.
 ##### 1.5
-If you wish to train the models yourself, the don't download lightning_logs.
+If you wish to train the models yourself, then don't download lightning_logs.

 ### 2
 Run each cell up until the Trainining section, and then each cell in the Testing the Models section.
 To test your own images, simply run the 'predict(model_name, image_path)' function, with